Annual Crime / Fire Safety Report

 CSB Campus Emergency Phone Locations:

-Residence hall card access entries also have regular phones for access to Security.
+Residence hall card access entries have regular phones for access to Security.
 West Apartments have a courtyard phone for access to Security.

 SJU Department of Life Safety Services